autinerd/home-assistant.io/source/_integrations/enigma2.markdown

 {% configuration_basic %}
 Turn off to deep standby:
+    description: >
-    description: "Shuts the device down (called Deep Standby) on turning off the device.
+        Shuts the device down (called Deep Standby) on turning off the device.

         {% warning %}
         When the device is in Deep Standby, it can no longer be reached!
 Turning on the device is only possible via:
         - Wake on LAN
         - Power button on the device
         - Remote control
-                  {% endwarning %}"
+        {% endwarning %}
 Bouquet to use as media source:
     description: "Sets the bouquet to use for the source list."
 {% endconfiguration_basic %}